 Root canal treatments are one of the most common endodontic procedures to treat advanced tooth decay.
 Unlike traditional cavity fillings, root canal treatments treat infections that have spread to the nerves, otherwise known as the root of the tooth.

-In the past, root canals were synonymous with “pain,” and considered one of the most nerve wracking and scary dental procedures.
-With advancements in dental technology over the last few years, root canals are now almost as painless and routine as a traditional cavity fillings.
+In the past, root canals were synonymous with “pain,” and considered one of the most nerve-wracking and scary dental procedures.
+With advancements in dental technology over the last few years, root canals are now almost as painless and routine as traditional cavity fillings.